Vellyxenya/Geometry-Processing/assignment2/README.md

 | hound                                                      |                                                               |
 |<img align="center" src="./res/3hound_poly1_wend005_res50.png" width="300">|                                                               |

-**Please summarize your observations of what happens when you change the following parameters.
-Please feel free to add screenshots (by creating a separate table) to illustrate your explanation.**

 | params                   | Your Observation    |
 | :---------------------:  | ------------------- |
 | grid resolution          |   As one might expect, increasing the resolution increases computation time as we evalute the implicit function at more points, but also highly increases the level of detail.
 For some shapes like 'hound' or 'horse', it is beneficial to use anisotropic resolution as some the meshes are much longer in some dimensions than others.
 We can also notice that increasing the resolution too much increases the artificats around the mesh (which could in principle easily be removed using a largest connected component approach) |
 | Wendland function radius |   Increasing the wendland radius yields much smoother reconstructions and takes significantly more time (as the neighborhood is larger for each point).
 It also helps getting rid of unwanted artifacts.
 Decreasing the radius gives coarser reconstructions and is much faster. |
 | polynomial degree        |   Increasing the polynomial degree seems to overall give smoother curvature without removing the local details, at the cost of a bit longer computational time as well as a huge amount of artifacts around the mesh (but at a 'safe' distance, this distance being the wendland radius).
 Again, these can easily be removed using a connected components approach. |

-**Please compare the computation time for constraints computation and MLS using brute force and a spatial index.
-Use hound.off for the comparison and use the same parameters for the timings with and without use of spatial index (please report the parameters that you used).**

-**Parameters used : resolution=50x40x20, wendland radius=0.05, polynomial degree=1.**

 **Times are reported in microseconds:**
 | step                    | brute force         |  spatial index      |